shree998/Campus-Expert/submissions/rooday/module-1/community-assessment.md

 ### Definition
 A group of students who enjoy creating things, especially in a hackathon environment.
+The group name is MakeBU.

 ### Size
 - **How many people are currently in your community?** At the moment, there are around 20 or so members that consistently show up to meetings, although the total number of members who are technically affiliated is much higher.